 - Who is responsible for what aspects of accessible development

-- How can designers improve accessible software development and what has the most impact
+- How designers can improve accessible software development and what has the most impact

 - What tools can be used to make the entire process more efficient